YawLighthouse/UMG-Slate-Compendium/README.md

 **WidgetBlueprintLibrary** has 3 functions for setting something called **Input Mode** on Player Controllers, the three states explain what’s actually happening in the input flow in relation to step 6; Game Viewport Client.
 It is important to understand that there is no dedicated Input Mode, but these are shortcuts for changing values on the Game Viewport Client via the Player Controller.

+Any changes done to input the modes values will persist between level/map travel, regardless of if you used the default Unreal Engine functionality to change it or if you manually changed those values yourself in the Game Viewport Client.

 - **Input Mode UI Only**: Basically tells the Game Viewport Client to ignore input so any inputs that the Game Viewport Client receives are discarded so the input is not routed down to later steps in the input flow AND releases the mouse so you can click around in the viewport(or outside of the Viewport if the **Mouse Lock Mode** says so).
 - **Input Mode Game Only**: Tells the Game Viewport Client that it can receive inputs so when the Game Viewport Client receives those inputs